stef/libsphinx/README.md

 ## Installing

 Install `libsodium` using your operating system provided package management.
-And if you use any of the python goodies you need to install also `pysodium` using either your OS package manager or pip.

-Building everything should be quite simple afterwards:
+Building everything should (hopefully) be quite simple afterwards:

 ```
 git submodule init
+cd src
 make
 ```

 ## Library

-Pitchforked sphinx builds a library, which you can use to build your own password manager either in C/C++ or any other language that can bind to this library.
+libsphinx builds a library, which you can use to build your own password manager either in C/C++ or any other language that can bind to this library.
 The library also contains an experimental version of the PKI-free PAKE protocol from page 18 of the paper.